 Sevier County Debris Removal Update

-– Removal of debris from commercial property
+· Removal of wildfire debris

-· Removal of hazardous standing dead trees
+· Removal of hazardous leaning and standing dead trees

 · Demolition and/or removal of hazardous structures (i.e. walls)